learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 ## Exploring JSON Schemas

-Recall that JSON files have a nested structure.
+JSON files have a nested structure.
 The most granular level of raw data will be individual numbers (float/int) and strings.
 These, in turn, will be stored in the equivalent of Python lists and dictionaries.
 Because these can be combined, you'll start exploring by checking the type of our root object and start mapping out the hierarchy of the JSON file.

 ```python